Czech Republic - Country Commercial Guide

 Leading Sub-Sectors

 The best market opportunities exist for cutting-edge, high quality and technically sophisticated medical equipment, especially equipment that increases efficiency and reduces occupancy rates in hospitals.
-The following products have some of the best potential in the Czech market:
+The following products have potential in the Czech market:

 • Minimally invasive surgery (MIS) technologies